MovingBlocks/TeraMath/README.md

 ### Status

-This library is still *experimental* and not indented for productive use.
+This library is still *experimental* and not intended for productive use.

 ### Contributing